 There are a lot of worthy causes in the world.
 More than can possibly be listed, and every one of them serious and important and potentially life-altering.
 And we all have a limited amount of time and energy to dedicate to our causes and beliefs and battles, so we can’t all contribute to everything.
 Working towards a positive, peaceful, accepting body image may seem like such an insignificant goal, comparatively speaking.
 But here’s why I think that cultivating positive body image matters.

-Because we cannot love others, help others, or support others if we hate ourselves.
-Because we cannot achieve to our fullest, realize our dreams, or conquer our fears if we hate ourselves.
-Because we cannot change who we are, grow stronger, or realize our potential if we hate ourselves.
-Because we cannot thrive and blossom if we hate ourselves.
+Because we may have a much harder time loving others, helping others, or supporting others if we hate ourselves.
+Because we may have a much harder time achieving to our fullest, realizing our dreams, or conquering our fears if we hate ourselves.
+Because we may have a much harder time changing who we are, growing stronger, or realizing our potential if we hate ourselves.
+Because it is SO MUCH HARDER to thrive and blossom if we hate ourselves.
 And hating ourselves includes hating our bodies.
 Our bodies are integral to our selves.

 Because the world is full of messages about “good” and “bad” bodies.
 Because we are told that a certain weight, a certain set of proportions, a certain body type or shape will unlock happiness, and that we should do everything in our power to achieve those things.
 Because there are forces and industries that benefit when we hate our bodies.
 Because we should fight against anything that tells us we must conform or live in misery, that if we don’t conform we should hate ourselves.
 And hating ourselves includes hating our bodies.
 Our bodies are integral to our selves.